-B&BF's Clinical Manager Debbie Gordon, was again on a panel of clinical experts taking part in an online clinic for men.
+B&BF's Strategic & Clinical Affairs Manager Debbie Gordon, was again on a panel of clinical experts taking part in an online clinic for men.
 The panel answered questions about issues surrounding prostate disease & testicular problems, hair loss, impotence (erectile dysfunction), breast issues, sexual health, sports injuries, heart and work related stress.

 You can see a snippet of the questions asked below.
 If you would like to see all the questions put forward please visit theTalkhealth website.

 There will no doubt be more bladder and bowel related online clinics in the future, so please check our homepage news section periodicallty for updates.

 Last updated: 12/06/2014